top of page

 Upon entering Paradise, I was surprised by a familiar face, only to see the entire Bourbon Street staff waltz in one after the next.
 I felt uncomfortable since these people had seen me fucked up before.
 It was evident the ownership had changed, and I would no longer have access to the privileges I was accustomed to.

 Mortification doesn't begin to describe the feeling that ran through me when confronting an army of past acquaintances.
 I would say the encounters were awkward and unexpected.
-If not for my expertise in solitary, I would have jumped ship upon seeing the first cruiser.
 Thankfully, I was lustrous in a way that emphasized my composure.
 My deep green sweater, white pants, and faux leather boots worked together to make sure I looked the part.
-If I'm going to run into people while drinking alone at a dive bar, I'd want it to occur when I look my best, which I did.
+If I'm going to run into people while drinking alone at a dive bar, the least I could do is look decent.

 Dive Bars hold a special place in the hearts of those who seek a drink behind closed doors.